daudix/daudix.one/content/blog/2023-07-15-migration-from-github-to-codeberg/index.md

 #### Woodpecker

-{% alert(tip=true) %}
+> [!TIP]
-See [blog post](https://jan.wildeboer.net/2022/07/Woodpecker-CI-Jekyll/) by Jan Wildeboer for better understanding how the CI works, since this guy created the workflow used here.
+> See [blog post](https://jan.wildeboer.net/2022/07/Woodpecker-CI-Jekyll/) by Jan Wildeboer for better understanding how the CI works, since this guy created the workflow used here.
-{% end %}

 First, I have requested and waited for manual approval to access to Woodpecker CI by opening an issue [here](https://codeberg.org/Codeberg-e.V./requests/issues/new/choose) and selecting _Woodpecker CI Access_, it took a few hours, so when I woke up I already had access.